raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

     set size to (35) %
 ```

-Note: you should be careful when doing this as sometimes there might be blocks that you need to run in the code you're moving aside – you'll need to keep them in your script to avoid problems!
+**Note**: you should be careful when doing this, as sometimes there might be blocks that you need to run in the code you're moving aside — you'll need to keep them in your script to avoid problems!

 --- /collapse ---

 + Add the following blocks to the end of your script.
-You'll find the `stamp`{:class="blockpen"} block in the **pen** category.
+You'll find the `stamp`{:class="blockpen"} block in the **Pen** category.

 ```blocks
     go to [Tap v]